mliq/prime_solo_db_01/README.md

 First you need to update the users.js route to send the users.html file.

 Then you need to lock down the users.html file.
-Do this by adding a passport authenticate method to users.js.
+Do this by adding `req.isAuthenticated()` check to the express route.

 Flesh out the users.html file.
 It should display a list of all users in the database (excluding passwords).
 You'll need to create an Ajax method to get the list of users, as well as a route to send the list of users that are in the database.
 The route that sends all users should also be protected by passport authenticate. **DO NOT SEND THE PASSWORDS IN THE RESPONSE** even though they're encrypted.